juanpovedapl/health-ui/README.md

 ### Installation

 First, you'll need a cluster.
-[Follow the directions](https://cloud.ibm.com/docs/containers?topic=containers-openshift_tutorial#openshift_create_cluster) to create a Red Hat OpenShift on IBM Cloud cluster.
+[Follow the directions](https://cloud.ibm.com/docs/containers?topic=containers-openshift_tutorial#openshift_create_cluster) to order a shared environment inside OPENTLC Labs.

 Next, you will need a fork of this repository.
 Scroll back up to the top of this page and click on the Fork button.